CumulusNetworks/docs/content/cumulus-linux-514/Whats-New/_index.md

 ## What's New in Cumulus Linux 5.14

-Cumulus Linux 5.14.0 supports new platforms, provides bug fixes, and contains several new features and improvements.
+Cumulus Linux 5.14.0 contains several new features and improvements, and provides bug fixes.

-### Platforms

-- NVIDIA SN5640 (800G Spectrum-5) BETA (200G not supported).

 ### New Features and Enhancements